10 things to do in Asakusa 浅草のマスト

 2-22-13 Asakusa +81 (0) 3-3842-1990

-A street for merchants and restaurateurs - more than 170 shops are spread over 800 metres.
+A street for merchants and food vendors - more than 170 shops are spread over 800 meters.
 It's a great place to find useful and unique souvenirs, such as traditional dishes, kitchenware (how about your name engraved on a knife blade?), bento boxes, nanbu tetsu teapots, and so on.
 It's even possible to find sanpuru shokuhin (サンプル食品), realistic-looking fake food made of wax or plastic.
-You'll probably have seen it before in restaurant windows in Japan.
-It makes a pretty fun gift!
+Chances are you will see it frequently in restaurant windows in Japan to make your selection.
+It makes a pretty weird and fun gift!

 3-18-2 Matsugaya +81 (0) 3-3841-5916